Oona Paredes

 Oona Paredes is a Southeast Asianist specializing in the ethnographic and archival study of the southern Philippines, in particular its indigenous non-Muslim minorities known collectively as the Lumad.
 To date she has worked primarily with the Higaunon Lumad of northern Mindanao, with a comparative look at the experiences of other indigenous minority groups regionally and globally.
 At UCLA she teaches classes on Southeast Asia, Indigenous Peoples, and the Philippines.

-In 2017, she was appointed inaugural Strom Visiting Professor of the Department of History at the University of Toronto.
+In 2017, she was appointed inaugural Strom Visiting Professor by the Department of History at the University of Toronto.
 Previously, she was Assistant Professor in Southeast Asian Studies at the National University of Singapore.
-Her past fellowships and grants include awards from the Wenner-Gren Foundation, the Firebird Foundation for Anthropological Research, Henry Luce Foundation, and the American Association of University Women.
+Her past fellowships and grants include major awards from the Wenner-Gren Foundation, the Firebird Foundation for Anthropological Research, Henry Luce Foundation, and the American Association of University Women.
 She was also a Graduate Research Fellow of the U.S. National Science Foundation from 1996 to 1999.

 Education